 - · Memory card

 - Bottom case

 - Bottom shield

 - DC-in board

 - Top case

 - Top shield

 - Modem

-- AirPort Extreme/Bluetooth card (or just the Y-shaped card holder)
+- AirPort Extreme/Bluetooth card

 - 1. With the computer on a soft cloth, note the routing of the thin, black microphone cable and the LVDS (low voltage data signal) cable. - 2.
 Disconnect the microphone cable from the logic board near the hard drive. - 3.
 Pull up the flexible tab to disconnect the LVDS cable from the logic board.